 For shots where you want your subject to be sharp make sure you're focused on them as you follow them through the frame.
-A quick auto focus system, such as the one available on the Nikon 1 series, will help ensure your shot is focused quickly and accurately.
+A quick auto focus system will help ensure your shot is focused quickly and accurately.
 Trying to focus manually with fast moving objects can be tricky, however it can be done if you plan on pre-focusing on a spot, say on a particular bend on a track, you know your subject will have to pass through.
 Just remember to lock your focus after you've set it up and be ready to hit the shutter button at the right time.

-Switching to continuous shooting mode which most cameras, including the Nikon D4 and Nikon D800, now feature will increase your chances of capturing the action when panning or pre-focusing on one spot.
+Switching to continuous shooting mode which most cameras now feature will increase your chances of capturing the action when panning or pre-focusing on one spot.
 You'll need to start shooting just before your subject comes into frame though to ensure you don't miss a shot due to shutter lag.
 If you're panning make sure you keep the pan going even after your subject has left the frame and you've got your shot.